|Botanical Name||Nardostachys grandiflora Nardostachys jatamansi (D.Don) DC.|

 |Solubility||Soluble in 0.4 to 1.5 vol. of 90% alcohol|

 Nardostachys grandiflora has vulnerable status in Nepal.
-It is highly threatened due to unsustainable and over harvesting of its rhizome for international trade.
+It is highly threatened due to the unsustainable and over-harvesting of its rhizome for international trade.
 It falls under CITES Appendix II.
 The export of crude rhizomes is banned by the government of Nepal.
-However, the essentialoil can be exported after proper certification and permission.
+However, essential oils can be exported after proper certification and permission.